How to get from Manila to Siargao

 Step 4: Macapagal Port to Dapa Terminal by Ferry

 There are multiple ferry trips available at Macapagal Port daily.
-These ferries can bring both passengers and cargo to Dapa Ferry Terminal on Siargao Island.
+These ferries can carry both passengers and cargo, and they arrive at Dapa Ferry Terminal on Siargao Island.

-The two main ferry operators for the Surigao to Siargao route are JP Shipping Lines Inc. and Evaristo & Sons Sea Transport Corp.
+The main ferry operators on this route are JP Shipping Lines Inc. and Evaristo & Sons Sea Transport Corp.

-If you want to book with JP Shipping Lines in advance, you will need to call the numbers posted on their Facebook page.
+- JP Shipping Lines offers two morning trips daily.
+Their ferries take around 2 hours, and an economy seat costs 400 PHP ($6.70).
+To book in advance, you will need to call the phone numbers listed on their Facebook page.

-From Dapa Ferry Terminal, you can take a tricycle going to General Luna, where most hostels, resorts, villas, and establishments are located.
-A tricycle ride costs 300 PHP ($5.00), and it can fit up to 3 people with luggage.
+From Dapa Ferry Terminal, you can take a tricycle to General Luna, where most hostels, resorts, villas, and establishments are located.
+A tricycle ride costs around 300 PHP ($5), and it can fit up to 3 people with luggage.
 The travel time is about 40 minutes.

 Manila to Siargao by Ferry

-Taking a ferry all the way from Manila to Siargao requires almost 1.5 days of travelling.
-Although we don’t recommend this, we still wanted to present this option for those looking for adventure and travelling on a tighter budget.
+Taking a ferry all the way from Manila to Siargao requires almost 1.5 days of travel.
+While it’s not the most practical option, we wanted to include it for adventurous travellers or those on a tight budget.

-To get from Manila to Siargao, by other means than flying, you will need to follow these 3 steps:
+To get from Manila to Siargao without flying, you’ll need to follow these three steps:

-- Ferry from Manila to Cebu (22 hours)
+- Ferry from Manila to Cebu – around 22 hours

 Step 1: Manila to Cebu by Ferry

-You can book through the 2GO Travel website or with 12Go.Asia.
+You can book your tickets through the 2GO Travel website or with 12Go.Asia.

-The 2Go Travel ferry departs from North Harbour Pier 4 in Manila and docks at Cebu Port.
+The 2Go Travel ferry departs from North Harbour Pier 4 in Manila and docks at Cebu Pier 3.

 Step 2: Cebu to Surigao by Ferry